Legacy107/Useful-Tools/Autofill/README.md

 ## Usage

-When you run the program for the first time, it will ask for your name.
-Type in your full name and press enter.
+Before running the program, open the name.txt file, delete everything and type in your full name.

 The program will automatically answer all the questions in the form like a "normal person".
 On the last page, you will be able to go back and change any answers or just click "Send" to confirm.